terraform-google-modules/terraform-google-kubernetes-engine/autogen/README.md

   make docker_run
   ```

-  The module root directory will be loaded into the Docker container at `/cftk/workdir/`.
+  The module root directory will be loaded into the Docker container at `/cft/workdir/`.
 5. Run kitchen-terraform to test the infrastructure:

   1. `kitchen create` creates Terraform state and downloads modules, if applicable.
   2. `kitchen converge` creates the underlying resources.
 Run `kitchen converge <INSTANCE_NAME>` to create resources for a specific test case.
+  3. Run `kitchen converge` again.
+This is necessary due to an oddity in how `networkPolicyConfig` is handled by the upstream API.
+(See [#72](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/issues/72) for details).
-  3. `kitchen verify` tests the created infrastructure.
+  4. `kitchen verify` tests the created infrastructure.
 Run `kitchen verify <INSTANCE_NAME>` to run a specific test case.
-  4. `kitchen destroy` tears down the underlying resources created by `kitchen converge`.
+  5. `kitchen destroy` tears down the underlying resources created by `kitchen converge`.
 Run `kitchen destroy <INSTANCE_NAME>` to tear down resources for a specific test case.

 Alternatively, you can simply run `make test_integration_docker` to run all the test steps non-interactively.